Reverse Mortgage Colorado

 “We see a lot of Colorado borrowers come in focused entirely on what they can pull out right now.
 But when we walk them through the line of credit option and show them how that unused balance grows year after year, the conversation shifts.
 For borrowers who have enough income to cover their expenses today, setting up the credit line early and leaving it alone is often the smarter long-term move.”

-Reed Letson, Owner, Elevation Mortgage
+— Reed Letson, Owner, Elevation Mortgage

-Costs and Fees to Expect
+Reverse Mortgage Costs and Fees in Colorado

 After closing, you also enter a three-day rescission period.
 You can cancel the loan for any reason during those three days with no penalty.
 If you do not cancel, funds become available on the fourth business day.
+The Consumer Financial Protection Bureau has published guidance on reverse mortgage costs and borrower protections that covers these terms in plain language.

 What Happens to Your Home and Your Heirs